smarthomeNG/plugins/backend/README.md

 </pre>
 And please pay attention that the libs are installed for Python3 and not an older Python 2.7 that is probably installed on your system.

+.

+To support visualization, the visu_websocket plugin has to be used.
+It has to be PLUGIN_VERSION >= "1.1.2".

 # Configuration

 ## plugin.conf